openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The following are considered out of scope of this document.

-### Issuance of Verifiable Credentials

-  The mechanism for a Self-Issued OP to acquire credentials which can be presented is out of scope of this document.
-Similar to presentation, a traditional OP may also wish to acquire third-party credentials to present to Relying Parties.
-One mechanism to issue credentials is being defined within the Claims Aggregation specification.

-### Presentation of Aggregated Claims
+### Presentation of Claims from the Third-Party Issuers

-  A Self-Issued OP can present two types of claims - self-attested claims and cryptographically verifiable claims issued by trusted third-party sources.
+  A Self-Issued OP can present self-attested claims in the ID Token.

-  This specification relies on other specifications to define the methods to present claims from third-party issuers, such as [@!OIDC4VP], which extends OAuth 2.0 to enable presentation of Verifiable Credentials, supporting W3C Verifiable Credentials and ISO/IEC 18013-5:2021 mdoc as well as other credential formats.
+  Methods to present of cryptographically verifiable claims issued by trusted third-party sources is defined in other specifications, such as [@!OIDC4VP], which extends OAuth 2.0 to enable presentation of Verifiable Credentials, supporting W3C Verifiable Credentials and ISO/IEC 18013-5:2021 mdoc as well as other credential formats.

 ## Relationship with Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider